7.2 Mixed ADAM ETS models

 The idea behind this split is to distinguish the models by their complexity and the availability of analytical expressions for conditional moments.
 Class 1 models were discussed in Chapter 5.1.
 They have analytical expressions for conditional mean and variance; they can be applied to any data; they have simple formulae for prediction intervals.

 Class 3 models suffer from similar issues, but the situation worsens: there are no analytical solutions for the conditional mean and variance, and there are only approximations to these statistics.

 Class 4 models were discussed in Chapter 6.1.
 They do not have analytical expressions for the moments, their conditional h steps ahead distributions represent a complex convolution of products of the basic ones, but they are appropriate for the positive data and become more valuable when the level of series is low, as already discussed in Chapter 6.1.

 ets() function from the

-forecast package supports only Classes 1 – 4 for the reasons explained above, although it is possible to switch on the Class 5 models by setting parameter
+forecast package by default supports only Classes 1 – 4 for the reasons explained above, although it is possible to switch on the Class 5 models by setting parameter

 In addition, as discussed above, simulations are typically needed to get prediction intervals for models of Classes 2 – 5 and conditional mean and variance for models for Classes 4 – 5.
-All of this, in my opinion, means that the more useful classification of ETS models is the following (this classification was first proposed by Akram et al., 2009):
+All of this, in my opinion, means that the more useful classification of ETS models is the following (it was first proposed by Akram et al., 2009):